 This is also called a vacuum erection device or penis pump.
 A penile implant is also called a “penis pump”, but a penile implant (also called a penile prosthesis) is a device surgically implanted inside the body, and a vacuum pump is a non-surgical treatment option.

 This is a device that is placed over the penis.
 During use, a vacuum is created between the pump and the penis, promoting blood flow to the penis.
 Once the device is removed after an erection is achieved, the erect penis could soon become flaccid.
 In this situation, the vacuum device can be used in combination with an elastic constricting ring that is placed at the base of the penis after the pump is removed.
 The pump promotes the erection, and the ring helps maintain the erection.
 One advantage of this treatment option is that it does not require medication or surgery.
 One disadvantage is that men may find it cumbersome, and the need to use this device embarrassing and artificial.

 Penile Construction Rings, Osbon

 Dr. Gelman and the Center for Reconstructive Urology receive no reimbursement or profit from the sale of oral medications, vacuum devices, or injection therapy medications.
-Dr. Gelman has no financial interest in the pharmacy that provides the medication, and has no financial relationships with any drug company or device manufacturer.
+Dr. Gelman has no financial interest in any pharmacy that provides, and he has no financial relationships with any drug company or device manufacturer.
 Therefore, when a specific medication or product is recommended, our patients can be assured that there is no bias or even the appearance of a conflict of interest.